Learn how to make unicorn cookies that are PERFECT for a fun holiday treat. Simple, easy, and delicious! The perfect Christmas cookie recipe!

 - 6 cups powdered sugar

-- 1/2 cup aquafaba (or 2 egg whites)
+- 2 egg whites

 - 1/2 tspn vanilla extract

-- Red gel food coloring
+- 1 tsp Red gel food coloring or less

-- Black food marker
+- 1 tsp Black food marker or less

-- Green gel food coloring
+- 1 tsp Green gel food coloring or less

-- Star Sprinkles
+- 1 tsp Star Sprinkles or less

-- Gold Edible Glitter
+- 1 tsp Gold Edible Glitter or less

-- ⅛ tsp Vanilla extract to mix with edible glitter
+- ⅛ tsp vanilla extract to mix with edible glitter

 Instructions